Good Day Clients & Partners,

 BELGIUM

-- Yard utilisation remains high, but stable PSA has gate opening times to 6 days prior to vessel ETA, while AGW sees opening times at 5 days prior to vessel ETA.
+- PSA has gate opening times to 6 days prior to vessel ETA, while AGW sees opening times at 5 days prior to vessel ETA.

 FRANCE